Blog Home / Case Studies / BackOffice CIMA OCS Preseen – Nov 24 – Feb 25

 Performance Analysis: Nike’s Approach to KPIs

-Nike, a global leader in the apparel industry, tracks both financial and non-financial KPIs to maintain its position as a market leader.
-Financial KPIs such as gross margin, net profit margin, and return on assets (ROA) are critical in assessing the company’s financial health, while non-financial KPIs like customer satisfaction, brand loyalty, and supply chain efficiency help Nike maintain its competitive edge in a dynamic market.
+Nike, a global apparel leader, tracks both financial and non-financial KPIs to stay ahead.
+Financial measures like gross margin, net profit margin, and ROA monitor its financial health, while non-financial KPIs customer satisfaction, brand loyalty, and supply chain efficiency help it stay competitive.

 Key Takeaway

-BackOffice should track a combination of financial KPIs (e.g., profit margins, return on capital employed) and non-financial KPIs (e.g., carbon footprint reduction, customer satisfaction with sustainable products).
-Monitoring the performance of the recycled PET backpacks could be essential to measuring the success of their sustainability initiatives.
+BackOffice should track both financial KPIs, like profit margins and return on capital employed, and non-financial KPIs, such as reducing its carbon footprint and customer satisfaction with sustainable products.
+Keeping an eye on the performance of recycled PET backpacks will be key to measuring the success of its sustainability efforts.

 Short-term Decision Making: Apple’s Strategic Approach